Ocultus/patterns-builder/README.md

 # Date Printer

-Kotlin implementation of pattern Adapter
+Kotlin implementation of pattern Builder

 ### How to start
 1. Clone this repository.